wbicode/CA_InputValidation/README.md

 * Check if a Port is available on this machine
 * Check if a given windows service is installed
-* Replace backslashes with frontslash
+* Replace backslashes with frontslashes
+  * for example when using a path in the command line (if it ends with a backslash the following character could be escaped)
+* Replace frontslashes with backslashes
+  * for example when using user input as a WiX path for a directory (can only consist of backslashes)
-* TODO: pretty format .xml files
+* pretty format .xml files

 # Usage